C-Loftus/Watercolor/.github/ISSUE_TEMPLATE.md

-- [ ] My issue is unrelated to a particular app or if it is, I have used [accerciser](https://gitlab.gnome.org/GNOME/accerciser) and made sure the application is accessible
+- [ ] My issue is unrelated to a particular app or if it is, I have used [accerciser](https://gitlab.gnome.org/GNOME/accerciser) or a similar a11y tesitng tool to make sure the application is accessible

 **Current Behavior**: